DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/scraping.md

 ### Selenium (Browser Scraping)

-When `SCRAPER="browser"`, GPT Researcher uses Selenium for dynamic scraping.
+When `SCRAPER="browser"`, RepIntel A uses Selenium for dynamic scraping.
 This method:

 - Opens a real browser instance (Chrome by default)
 - Loads the page and executes JavaScript